lbchanjr/LiveFitFood-UIKit/README.md

-# Live Fit Food Ordering App for iOS
+# Live Fit Food Ordering App for iOS (UIKit framework / Storyboard layout version)

 ### Mock ordering app for the livefitfood.ca website.
 ### App UI is implemented using the UIKit framework for the SwiftUI/Combine framework implementation of this app, go to this link: [Live Fit Food (SwiftUI/Combine)](https://github.com/lbchanjr/LiveFitFood-SwiftUI).